 - The ranking of problem areas, which is also used in the tool, is based on this research.

-We chose the organisations that seemed to be supported by the largest number of authorities in each group.
+We chose the organisations that seemed to be supported by the largest number of authorities in each category.

 I also used to be head of research at Giving What We Can and have worked at the Centre for Effective Altruism for four years.
-In some cases I’ve used my own judgement to keep the number of options in each category manageable.
+In the case of animal charities I used my own judgement to keep the number of options manageable.

 What strategy should you follow when deciding where to give?